tsdh/clj-rpe/README.md

 ### RPEs on arbitrary Java objects

 As already mentioned above, those RPEs also work on arbitrary Java objects and Clojure data types defined with `deftype`.
-For those, the edges are the field names specified using keywords and the method names specified using symbols.
+For those, the "edges" are the field names specified using keywords and the method names specified using symbols.
 For the sake of simplicity, let's discuss them using class objects and the reflection API.

 What are the superclasses of `Long`?